rotators/Fo1in2/Fallout2/Fallout1in2/mods/Anim_ImprovedSMutantDeath/Readme.md

 Improved Death Animations - Animation Fix
 -----------------

-This mod increases the size of the "flame boy" and "electorcuted" death animation for super mutants (120%) and power armor (larger than normal, but smaller than mutant-size) critters.
+This mod increases the size of the "flame boy" and "electrocuted" death animation for super mutant (120%) and power armor (larger than normal, but smaller than mutant-size) critters to match their normal scale.

 Originally made by .Pixote. and Sduibek.
 The animations have been polished up some more and are now cleaner and less pixelated.